mushcatshiro/CS-basics/Software Engineering/aws/database.md

 - document type: list, map
 - set type: string set, number set, binary set

+> it is great for rapidly evolving schemas

 The primary key is made of a partition key and sort key (optional).

 Provisioned Mode:

 - specify read/write per second (read/write capacity unit)
 - pay for provisioned RCU/WCU
-- possible to add ASG for RCU and WCU
+- possible to add ASG for RCU and WCU (auto-scaling option?)

 On-Demand Mode: